arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch.md

 by a specified **analyzer** argument, making it available for filter functions.

 - *filter-expression* - any valid filter expression
-- *analyzer* - string with the analyzer to inmbue, i.e. *"text_en"* or [one of the other available string analyzers](../../../Manual/Views/ArangoSearch/Analyzers.html)
+- *analyzer* - string with the analyzer to imbue, i.e. *"text_en"* or [one of the other available string analyzers](../../../Manual/Views/ArangoSearch/Analyzers.html)

 By default, context contains `Identity` analyzer.